ashwini-kr-sharma/chipatac2020/00_generalInstructions.md

 ## 3. How do I access the tools needed for the analysis?

 We will use a number of software tools for the analysis; we have prepared a **virtual environment** using **conda** containing all required tools.
-You first need to activate this environment, by running the simple command:
+You first need to activate this environment, by running the simple command (in the bash console):

 ```bash
 conda activate chipatac